Harry Brown (Australian politician)

 Harry Brown (6 May 1863 – 19 January 1925) was an Australian politician who was Mayor of Perth from 1903 to 1905.
 He also served as a member of the Legislative Assembly of Western Australia from 1904 to 1911, representing the seat of Perth.

 Brown was born in Leighton Buzzard, Bedfordshire, England, to Ellen (née O'Donell) and Thomas Brown.
-From 1883 to 1887, he lived in South Africa, where he was a captain in the Cape Mounted Riflemen.
+From 1883 to 1887, he lived in Cape Colony, where he was a captain in the Cape Mounted Riflemen.
 After arriving in Western Australia, Brown initially worked as a law clerk for the firm of Septimus Burt and Edward Albert Stone.
 He then worked as a secretary for the Perth Building Society, which he eventually came to manage.
 Brown was elected to the Perth City Council in 1898, and elected mayor in 1902, replacing William Loton.
 He left office in November 1905 after just under three years, having chosen not to recontest the position, and it was reported by The Daily News that "his popularity [had] not waned, but [had] rather increased as the result of his years of office".